-Since cancer is a word used to describe many different sickness, there is no one type of cancer treatment that is used universally.
-Chemotherapy is used as a cancer treatment for a different of purposes by Clinic Center doctors:
+Since cancer is a word used to describe many different sicknesses, there is no one type of cancer treatment that is used universally.
+Chemotherapy is used as a cancer treatment for different of purposes by Clinic Center partner doctors:

 - To maintain cancer treatment and cure a specific cancer

-- To take under the control tumor growth when cure is not possible
+- To take under control tumour growth when a cure is not possible

 - To relieve cancer symptoms such as pain

-- To kill microscopic cancer cells that may be present after the known tumor is removed by surgery (called adjuvant therapy).
+- To kill microscopic cancer cells that may be present after the known tumour is removed by surgery (called adjuvant therapy).
 Adjuvant therapy is given to prevent a possible cancer recurrence.

 Which Cancers Are Treated with Chemotherapy?